Ionut95/ReadersSocialMedia/README.md

 # ReadersSocialMedia
-Readers Social Media is an aplication for socialization for the readers around the world.
+Readers Social Media is a socialization application for the readers around the world.